-The frequency peak of {\tt SLy4} is not well recovered for $D \geq 50$ Mpc,with a $p$-value\footnote{We set a threshold of $p> 0.05$ (corresponding to 2-$\sigma$) to consider as null-hypothesis that the mean of the distribution is equal to the frequency peak of the injected signal.} of 0.05 and 0.13 for the hybrid and tabulated cases, respectively, at $D=200$ Mpc.
-This results in detectable differences between both versions of the EoS only for close enough sources.
-In the case of {\tt DD2} and {\tt LS220}, the curves of the posterior distributions overlap for all distances, and no differences between the tabulated and hybrid EoS might be seen.
-The range of detectability is almost the same for all EoS but {\tt SLy4} (first column).
-For the other cases, the peaks are detectable up to $D\gtrsim 200$ Mpc, with $p$-values over 0.15 for all distances.
+The frequency peak of {\tt SLy4} is not well recovered for $D > 50$ Mpc, with a $p$-value\footnote{We set a threshold of $p> 0.05$ (corresponding to 2$\sigma$) to consider as null hypothesis that the mean of the distribution is equal to the frequency peak of the injected signal.
+For distributions with $p \gtrsim 0.05$, we assume that the frequency peaks are well recovered, i.e., detectable.} of 0.05 and 0.13 for the hybrid and tabulated cases, respectively, at $D=200$ Mpc.
+This results in large enough differences between both versions of the EOS only for very close sources.
+In the case of {\tt DD2} and {\tt LS220}, the curves of the posterior distributions overlap for all distances, and no differences between the tabulated and hybrid EOSs might be seen.
+The range of detectability is almost the same for all EOSs but {\tt SLy4} (first column).
+For the other cases, the peaks are detectable up to $D\sim 200$ Mpc, with $p$-values over 0.15 for all distances.